English Defence League: Members' views

-EDL members persistently regard themselves as second-class citizens.
+EDL members persistently regarded themselves as second-class citizens.
 Every EDL member Pilkington encountered believed the British state prioritised the needs of others—especially immigrants and Muslims—over those of themselves and gave ethnic minorities preferential treatment.
 Various members cited personal experiences where they believed that this had been the case.
-Members frequently referenced incidents of racist abuse, bullying, violence, and murder against white British people which they felt went under-reported or inappropriately punished.
-The most cited example was the 2004 murder of Kriss Donald, a racist attack committed by Pakistani men on a white teenager.
-They also saw this two-tiered system in their perception that ethnic minorities were encouraged to display their own cultural symbols while the white English were not, citing examples in which their display of St George's flag had been censured amid accusations of racism.
+Members frequently referenced incidents of racial abuse, bullying, violence, and murder against white British people which they felt went under-reported or inappropriately punished.
+The most cited example was the 2004 murder of Kriss Donald, a racially motivated attack committed by Pakistani men on a white teenager.
+They also saw this two-tiered system in their perception that ethnic minorities were encouraged to display their own cultural symbols while the white English were not, citing examples in which their display of St George's flag had brought accusations of racism.

 Most EDL members whom Busher encountered "had a highly binary interpretation of the world, seeing themselves as engaged in a millennial struggle between good and evil – an existential fight for the future of their country and culture."
 Busher noted that most activists rarely or never presented this struggle in terms of biological race, even when expressing anti-migrant sentiments.
 Both Busher and Pilkington encountered EDL members who came to the group from other sectors of the far-right and who claimed their views moderated as a result.
 Busher suggested that this might be because the EDL ideology's shifted some individual's hostility from being directed at non-white Britons broadly toward Muslims specifically.
-At the same time, he noted that as the EDL fragmented, members of some of its splinter groups adopted increasingly extreme views.
+At the same time, he said that as the EDL fragmented, members of some of its splinter groups adopted increasingly extreme views.

-EDL members usually reject the description of them being "far-right", or "racist".
-They often place great importance on being working-class and display clear bonds with their local communities.
-Many cite coming from families who were Labour voters and sometimes trade unionists, but also express anger at Labour, regarding it as the party of multiculturalism, political correctness, and mass immigration.
-Among EDL members, there is much talk of "stupid lefties" who were believed to hate the white working class.
+EDL members usually rejected the description of them being "far-right", or "racist".
+They often placed great importance on being working-class and displayed clear bonds with their local communities.
+Many came from families who were Labour voters and sometimes trade unionists, but also expressed anger at Labour, regarding it as the party of multiculturalism, political correctness, and mass immigration.
+Among EDL members, there was much talk of "stupid lefties" who were believed to hate the white working class.